NBA gears up for Christmas Day action with five blockbuster games | Sports-Games

 A super-heavyweight clash between the Los Angeles Lakers and Brooklyn Nets is the penultimate game of this stacked bill.
 This game will feature 6 players that feature on the NBA 75th Anniversary Team in LeBron James, Anthony Davis, Carmelo Anthony, and Russell Westbrook from the Lakers, with James Harden and Kevin Durant from the Nets.
 LeBron James is poised to become the career scoring leader on Christmas Day, needing 13 points to pass Kobe Bryant for the top spot.
 The final game will see the Dallas Mavericks take on the Utah Jazz (6:30 AM) in a featured matchup of two of the brightest young guards in the league.
 Luka Doncic and Donovan Mitchell are front and center in this golden age of young talent in the NBA.

 Both are two-time NBA All-Stars with dynamic games and fearless personalities.
 Mitchell already has two 50-point games in the Playoffs, while Doncic averages more than 33 points per game in the Playoffs and made an iconic game-winner over the LA Clippers in the Orlando Bubble.
 All eyes will be on them in a showcase game on Christmas Day - which is just how they like it.
+All the games will be available to watch in English on VH1 and in Hindi on MTV.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)